OTTAWA, March 14 /CNW Telbec/ - Fed up after 15 months without a contract

 from Ontario and Quebec will march on the board meeting at the Delta Hotel in

-downtown Ottawa tomorrow, Wednesday, March 14.
+downtown Ottawa this morning, Wednesday, March 14.

 CUPE, Canada's largest union representing more than half a million

-three unions at the bargaining table, where issues have included pension,
+the three unions at the bargaining table, where issues have included pension,

 workload, training and temporary staff.